- Home |

 All the graphs/chats/images should clearly visible.

-All the posters presented at Bioinformatics will be included under Poster competition by default.
+All the posters presented at Bioinformatics and Computational Biology will be included under Poster competition by default.

 If, any Author(s) are not interested to participate can inform us prior so that we can exclude those posters.